 What is the Teck KOOTENAY CUP?
 The Teck Regional Cup series offer affordable, accessible competitive opportunities for developing athletes and are sponsored by Teck throughout B.C.
 All Regional Cup races offer age-appropriate categories for children 14 years of age and younger, and most offer the full spectrum of categories for skiers of all ages from the CCBC website.
 The skiers from the Fernie Nordic Society have participated in the Teck Kootenay Cup series of races every year.
 Our club has won the Cup in the 2014-2015, 2015-2016, 2017-2018 seasons and again in 2018-2019 in part due to the large participation by young and adult skiers from Fernie.

 I would like to participate in a RACE.
 What do I need to know?
 Any club member may participate in the Teck Kootenay Cup races as an adult skier or a young skier.
-The series includes 5 or 6 races to choose from during the season.
+The series includes several races to choose from during the season.
 The more participants from FNS, the more points the club gets in the standings.
 Come and join!
 Check our calendar page for the scheduled races.
-The club also organizes a local Community Fun Race in Fernie during the season.
+The club also organizes a local Community Fun Races in Fernie during the season.
 It is also open to non-club members.
 All for a fun time.
 Check our calendar for details.

 Do you have any SOCIAL EVENTS planned?
 Watch for the Full Moon Skis and Family Skis events during the season.
 Group activities like ski outings during the week may be set up according to demand.
 There is also our year end event in the spring.
 Check our calendar page for the schedule.